decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 - **from** - OPTIONAL when the message is to be encrypted via anoncrypt.
 REQUIRED when the message is encrypted via authcrypt.
 Sender identifier.
 The `from` attribute MUST be a string that is a valid [DID](https://w3c.github.io/did-core/) or [DID URL](https://w3c.github.io/did-core/#did-url-syntax) (without the [fragment component](https://w3c.github.io/did-core/#fragment)) which identifies the sender of the message.
 When a message is encrypted, the sender key MUST be authorized for encryption by this [DID](https://w3c.github.io/did-core/).
 Authorization of the encryption key for this [DID](https://w3c.github.io/did-core/) MUST be verified by message recipient with the proper proof purposes.
 When the sender wishes to be anonymous using authcrypt, it is recommended to use a new [DID](https://w3c.github.io/did-core/) created for the purpose to avoid correlation with any other behavior or identity.
 Peer [DIDs](https://w3c.github.io/did-core/) are lightweight and require no ledger writes, and therefore a good method to use for this purpose.
 See the [message authentication](#Message-Authentication) section for additional details.

 - **thid** - OPTIONAL.
 Thread identifier.
 Uniquely identifies the thread that the message belongs to.
 If not included, the `id` property of the message MUST be treated as the value of the `thid`.
+See [Threading](#threading) for details.

 - **pthid** - OPTIONAL.
 Parent thread identifier.
 If the message is a child of a thread the `pthid` will uniquely identify which thread is the parent.